brentrmck/Splunk-ETL-Normalization-Tool/README.md

-hi # Splunk ETL Normalization Tool
+# Splunk ETL Normalization Tool

 A Python batch utility that takes messy JSON objects from different sources and turns them into clean, deduplicated, JSON log entries.